TylerMclaughlin/rtylermclaughlin.github.io/_posts/2018-07-08-Predicting-Protein-Expression-Level-with-CyTOF-Data.md

 ![](2018-07-08-Predicting-Protein-Expression-Level-with-CyTOF-Data_files/figure-markdown_github/lasso.res-1.png)

 These plots indiate there are no dramatic non-linearities present in the data.
-This suggests that using linear models seems to be an ok way to make predictions and that there is no need to use more advanced tools like polynomial regression or splines for a task like this.
-It is worth mentioning that **the logarithmic transform** during the pre-preprocessing stage **was essential** as otherwise these *residuals vs fitted values* plots would look much less well-behaved.
+This suggests that using linear models seems to be an ok way to make predictions and that there is no need to use more flexible versions of these tools like polynomial regression or splines for a task like this.
+It is worth mentioning that **the logarithmic transform** during the pre-preprocessing stage **was essential** as otherwise these *residuals vs fitted values* plots look much less well-behaved.

 Conclusions
 ===========